 All LJBC students participate in a weekly Christian Education lesson, which emphasises basic Biblical teaching common to all Christian traditions, and the relevance to our lives of faith in God.

-The Christian Education program is contemporary and age relevant, ranging from Bible stories in the Primary years to discussion of complex ethical and life issues in Senior Secondary Christian Education classes.
+The Christian Education program is contemporary and age relevant, ranging from Bible stories, prayers and Worship Assemblies in Primary School to discussion of complex ethical and life issues in Senior Secondary Christian Education classes.
 Upper Secondary students cover topics like Exodus, Forgiveness, Love and Relationships, The Parables, Ethics and Christianity and The Passion of the Christ.
 Students are also introduced to different World Religions and how they compare to Christianity.

 Lower Secondary students discuss the main stories of the Bible as well as an introduction to some Bible characters and what we can learn from them.
 Programs include teaching moral viewpoints where students discuss relevant every day topics and situations, and ways of dealing with these issues.
 One term per year is devoted to a unit of Social Justice which informs students of the less fortunate, how they can contribute to making a difference, for example looking at ethical trading and the injustice in the world.
 Other topics covered are Jesus, The Gospels, Patience and Resilience.